Isabelle R. Gunning

-Isabelle Gunning was motivated to study law during the civil rights movement of the 1970s when she saw that "some very positive things could be accomplished through the courts."
+Isabelle Gunning (she/her/hers) is a racial/social justice activist, scholar, and teacher who has focused for years on conflict resolution and dialogue, specifically, how to bring together stakeholders from across the political, economic and social spectrum who do not agree with each other to talk about and resolve the difficult problems that confront us as a society.
+She was motivated to study law in order to support progressive changes in our larger society.
 Following a clerkship with Chief Judge William Bryant of the U.S. District Court for the District of Columbia, she served as a staff attorney with the Public Defender Service in Washington, D.C., and later with the Southern Africa Project of the Lawyers Committee for Civil Rights Under Law.
 Professor Gunning taught for six years as a member of the faculty at the University of California, Los Angeles School of Law before her appointment to Southwestern in 1992.

 "I want my students to see that there are certain assumptions in the law that we are all impacted the same way under similar circumstances—and that is not always the case."

-Active in the larger realm of legal education, Professor Gunning served on the Board of the Clinical Legal Educators Association and was one of three editor-in-chiefs of the Clinical Law Review.
-She also served on the Executive Committee of the Association of American Law Schools (AALS) Section on Gay & Lesbian Issues, as Co-Chair of the AALS Section on Clinical Legal Education Scholarship Committee and as a member of the American Bar Association’s Skills Training Committee.
-Under the auspices of the ABA’s African Law Initiative and other entities, she has traveled to Ethiopia, South Africa and Tanzania to speak on clinical legal education and trial advocacy.
+Active in the larger realm of legal education, Professor Gunning served on the Board of the Clinical Legal Educators Association and was one of the three founding editors-in-chief of the Clinical Law Review.
+She also served on the Executive Committee of the Association of American Law Schools (AALS) Section on Gay and Lesbian Issues, as Co-Chair of the AALS Section on Clinical Legal Education Scholarship Committee, and as a member of the American Bar Association’s (ABA) Skills Training Committee.
+She has served as a law school site evaluator for the ABA and AALS.
+Under the auspices of the ABA’s African Law Initiative, she has traveled to Ethiopia and Tanzania to speak on clinical legal education, and under the auspices of the National Institute for Trial Advocacy and the Black Lawyers Association of South African, she has traveled to South Africa to teach trial advocacy.